Real Simple Pumpkin Soup

 Updated: Sep 30

 The days are getting wet and grey, the leaves are turning yellow and the weather is definitely chilly!
 Bring out the layers, autumn has officially arrived.

-Since moving to Switzerland, I have slowly learned to enjoy the change of seasons.
-It is a good reminder that life is ever changing- never stagnant, never boring.
-Over the years, I have developed a better appreciation of eating seasonal produce.
+Since moving to Switzerland, I have learned to enjoy the change of seasons.
+It is a good reminder that life is ever-changing- never stagnant, never boring.
+Over the years, I have developed a better appreciation for eating seasonal produce.
 When you eat seasonally, not only does the produce tastes its best, it is also cheaper than out of season.

 I rate the recipe 4.5/5 stars.
 The taste was creamy and yummy, perfect for a cold, rainy autumn night in.
 The soup is very filling and even though it took an hour to prepare, it was well worth the effort.
 My husband commented that it felt good to be eating something healthy from the ground, grown around our region.
 I hope you enjoy it too.
 Let's get cooking!

 2 small pumpkins (I chose 2 different types)

 2 cups (480 ml) vegetable broth

 1 cup (240 ml) light coconut milk + 4 tablespoons for drizzling

 1/4 tsp each sea salt, white pepper, cinnamon

 1. Preheat oven to 175 degree C and line a baking sheet with parchment paper.
 Using a sharp knife, cut off the tops of two sugar pumpkins and then halve them.
 Use a sharp spoon to scrape out all of the seeds and strings.
 (Watch your fingers and be careful when cutting!)